Muthukumar-Subramaniam/k8s-learning-path/k8s-networking-fundamentals.md

 > 📖 **Detailed Guide**: See [metallb.md](metallb.md) for comprehensive MetalLB setup, Layer 2 vs Layer 3 comparison, and configuration examples

+---

+## 🔄 kube-proxy: Service Traffic Management

+**kube-proxy** runs on every node and makes Kubernetes Services work by translating Service virtual IPs into actual Pod IPs.
+It watches the API server for Service and Endpoint changes, then programs network rules (iptables/IPVS/eBPF) to route traffic to the correct Pods.

 ### kube-proxy Modes

 | Mode | How It Works | Performance | Use Case |